-Often found in undergraduate physics texts [1, 2, 3, 4] is the following problem, discussed in terms of Newtonian gravity: A test object is dropped into an evacuated hole spanning a diameter of an otherwise uniformly dense spherical mass.
+Often found in undergraduate physics texts [2-5] is the following problem, discussed in terms of Newtonian gravity: A test object is dropped into an evacuated hole spanning a diameter of an otherwise uniformly dense spherical mass.
 One of the reasons this problem is so common is that the answer, the predicted equation of motion of the test object, is yet another instance of simple harmonic motion.
 What is rarely pointed out, however, is that we presently lack direct empirical evidence to verify the theoretical prediction.
 Confidence in the prediction is primarily based on the success of Newton's theory for phenomena that test the exterior solution.
-Extrapolating Newton's law to the interior is of course a worthwhile mathematical excercise.
+Extrapolating Newton's law to the interior is a worthwhile mathematical excercise.
 But a theoretical extrapolation is of lesser value than an empirical fact.

-Essentially the same prediction follows from general relativity.
-[5, 6, 7, 8] Since there is no obvious reason to doubt the predicted simple harmonic motion, in this context too, the impression is sometimes given that it is a physical fact.
-A noteworthy example is found in John A. Wheeler's book, A Journey Into Gravity and Spacetime, in which he refers to the phenomenon as "boomeranging."
+Essentially the same prediction follows from general relativity [6-9].
+In this context too, the impression is sometimes given that the predicted effect is a physical fact.
+A noteworthy example is found in John A. Wheeler's book, "A Journey into Gravity and Spacetime", in which he refers to the phenomenon as "boomeranging".
 Wheeler devotes a whole (10-page) chapter to the subject because, as he writes, "Few examples of gravity at work are easier to understand in Newtonian terms than boomeranging.
-Nor do I know any easier doorway to Einstein's concept of gravity as manifestation of spacetime curvature."
-[9] But nowhere in Wheeler's book is there any discussion of empirical evidence for "boomeranging."
-No doubt, Newton, Einstein and Wheeler would all have been delighted to see the simple harmonic motion demonstrated in a laboratory experiment.
+Nor do I know any easier doorway to Einstein's concept of gravity as manifestation of spacetime curvature" [10].
+But nowhere in Wheeler's book is there any discussion of empirical evidence for "boomeranging".
+No doubt, Newton, Einstein and Wheeler would all have been delighted to see the simple harmonic motion demonstrated as a laboratory experiment.